Let’s start a conversation!

 Practical, low risk ways to do this include:

-• Asking what original purpose the process served
+• Asking what purpose the process was originally designed to serve

 • Confirming whether that purpose still exists